brson/brson.github.com/_posts/2013-01-16-emulating-try-finally-in-rust.md

-Over the last week I started writing some new runtime code in Rust, with the ultimate goal of rewriting the scheduler in Rust (it is currently C++), and in the process I had to deal with a number of failure scenarios.
+Over the last week I started writing some new runtime code in Rust, with the ultimate goal of rewriting the scheduler in Rust (it is currently C++), and in the process I had to deal a common failure scenario that can be awkward to deal with in Rust.
-The difficulty of doing so was giving me the blues.

-TODO

 In Go you might write `defer always_run_this_function()`, or in Java `try` then `finally`: